javascript-tutorial/en.javascript.info/8-async/01-callback-hell/article.md

 });
 ```

+The convention is:
-The first argument of `callback` is reserved for errors, and the second argument is for the successful result.
+1. The first argument of `callback` is reserved for an error if it occurs.
+2. The second argument (and successive ones if needed) are for the successful result.

+So the single `callback` function is used both for reporting errors and passing back results.

 ## Pyramid of doom

-What we've just seen is called a "callback-based" approach to asynchronous programming.
-We pass a function, and it should run after the process is complete: with an error or a successful result.

 From the first look it's a viable way of asynchronous coding.
 And indeed it is.
 For one or maybe two nested calls it looks fine.